SDXorg/pysd/docs/installation.rst

 Optional Dependencies
 ---------------------
+In order to be able to print the progress of a model integration process:

+* progressbar

 These Python libraries bring additional data analytics capabilities to the analysis of SD models:

 * PyMC: a library for performing Markov chain Monte Carlo analysis